Canadian businessman to plead guilty in U.S. college admissions scandal

 By Nate Raymond

-BOSTON, March 13 (Reuters) - A Canadian businessman is expected to plead guilty on Friday to participating in a vast U.S. college admissions cheating and fraud scheme in order to rig the results of his sons' SAT exams.
+BOSTON, March 13 (Reuters) - A Canadian businessman who once played professional football pleaded guilty on Friday to participating in a vast U.S. college admissions cheating and fraud scheme in order to rig the results of his sons' SAT exams.

-Federal prosecutors in Boston say that David Sidoo, a Vancouver energy executive who at one time played in the Canadian Football League, paid $200,000 to have someone secretly take the college entrance exam in place of his two sons.
+Federal prosecutors in Boston say that David Sidoo, a Vancouver energy executive and former player in the Canadian Football League, paid $200,000 to have someone secretly take the college entrance exam in place of his two sons.

-He has agreed to plead guilty to conspiring to commit wire and mail fraud under an agreement that calls for him to serve a 90-day prison sentence and pay a $250,000 fine.
-An attorney for Sidoo did not respond to a request for comment.
+Sidoo, 60, pleaded guilty to conspiring to commit wire and mail fraud under a plea agreement that calls for him to serve a 90-day prison sentence and pay a $250,000 fine.
+He is scheduled to be sentenced on July 15.
+His attorney declined to comment.

 Sidoo is among 53 people charged with participating in a scheme in which parents conspired with a California college admissions consultant to use bribery and other forms of fraud to secure the admission of their children to top schools.